Hosted by the Centre for Societal Risk Research (CSR), RisCon26 will take place at Karlstad University, Sweden.

 Theme

 T1.
-Understanding and Managing Societal Risks
+Understanding and managing societal risks

 In this sub-theme, we focus on governance, decision-making, and policy development of societal risks.
 We also focus on lessons learned from integrated frameworks and multi-hazard management.